conradakunga/Blog/_posts/2025-12-30-scheduling-libraries-in-c-net-part-1-quartznet.md

 dotnet add package Quartz.Serialization.Json
 ```

-This will add the `Quartz` library and the `PostgreSQL` database support.
+This will add the `Quartz` library and support for the `PostgreSQL` database.

-Finally we write the code to configure the `Scheduler`.
+Finally, we write the code to configure the `Scheduler`.

 ```c#
 using System.Collections.Specialized;